kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md

 ### Step 1: Storage configuration

-1. For any cluster in the pipeline (Federated or Primary), create a file _federated-store.yaml_ with the same format used for Thanos/S3 backup.
+1. For any cluster in the pipeline (federated or primary), create a file _federated-store.yaml_ with the same format used for Thanos/S3 backup.
    * [AWS](/install-and-configure/install/multi-cluster/long-term-storage-configuration/long-term-storage-aws.md)
    * [Azure](/install-and-configure/install/multi-cluster/long-term-storage-configuration/long-term-storage-azure.md)
    * [GCP](/install-and-configure/install/multi-cluster/long-term-storage-configuration/long-term-storage-gcp.md)